 They really are trying to reform from the inside.

-Thank you for taking my phone, Paul, sir.
+Thank you for taking my phone, Professor.

-Uh, my question is U.S. citizenship.
+My question is, U.S. citizenship.

-If you are not born here and you find your way by visa or whatnot to the United States, is it not a requirement for that person to renounce their loyalty to the country they're exiting and then proclaim their loyalty to the United States?
+you are not born here and you find your way by visa or whatnot to the united states is it not a requirement for that person to renounce their loyalty to the country they're exiting and then proclaim their loyalty to the united states and then if so if that person are you talking about someone that's are you talking about just traveling on a visa or are you talking about becoming a u.s citizen you I'm talking about they actually apply for citizenship.

 Yeah, when you become a citizen, you have to swear your allegiance to the United States of America and to defend and protect the Constitution of the United States.

-So right, now that same person, if that later on they proclaim Sharia law to supersede the U.S. Constitution, does that action not sufficient evidence to nullify their citizenship?
+Now, that same person, if later on, they proclaim Sharia law to supersede the U.S. Constitution.

-So you okay, so you're talking about a citizenship revocation proceeding.
+Okay, so you're talking about a citizenship revocation proceeding.

 And let me tell you, the bar, the standard for that is very, very high and very difficult because in the United States, we let people believe what they want to believe, speak what they want to believe, but they can't incite violence and they cannot cause for the violent overthrow of the country.